travis-ci/docs-travis-ci-com/user/notifications.md

 ## Configuring IRC notifications

 You can also send notifications to an IRC channel.
-Notifications are sent from `travis-ci`, which auto-authenticates on most servers.
+Notifications are sent from `travis-ci`, which auto-authenticates on Freenode.

 ```yaml
 notifications: